 Case Management Hearing

-5.2 After the close of pleadings, or the expiration of the time within which the respondent's affidavit was to be filed, the Court will list the proceeding for the conduct of a case management hearing.
+5.2 The Court will list the proceeding for the conduct of a first case management hearing, generally, after the close of pleadings or the expiration of the time within which the respondent's affidavit is to be filed, as the case may be.

-5.3 The parties will be expected to give particular attention to the following matters at the case management hearing:
+5.3 The parties are expected to give particular attention to the following matters at the first case management hearing:

-(b) whether the proceeding is more appropriately heard in the Federal Circuit Court or whether the matter should, or is required, to be heard by a Full Court;
+(a) whether the proceeding is more appropriately heard in the Federal Circuit Court (including because it fails to raise a point of principle);

-(e) the means by which evidence is to be adduced at the trial of the proceeding and, in particular, if not to be led orally (see Part 9 of this practice note), whether by witness statement or affidavit;
+(f) the means by which evidence is to be adduced at the trial of the proceeding and, in particular, if not to be led orally (see Part 9 of this practice note), whether by witness statement or affidavit;

 (h) the preparation of a court book, whether electronic or otherwise;